INSIDE: A comprehensive BIG list of the best things to buy in Japan.

 Made in Japan from 100% cotton, you can buy cool t shirts for:

 - mums and dads

 - grandmas and grandpas, and

 - all your friends!

 Find Ojico shops here, including pop up shops at Haneda airport, Higashiyama zoo, Kyushu railway museum, JR Euno ostation, and Omiya railway museum.

 Sada in Kagurazaka near Shinjuku has a range of made-in-Japan shoes and footwear, plus stylish clothes in their studio shop.

-Where to buy Japanese Denim
+No.2: Where to buy Japanese Denim

 Time Out Tokyo lists the best denim shops in Tokyo here